 A soil survey of the sites affected by the proposal should be conducted at a suitable scale, with particular reference to the physical and chemical properties of the materials that will influence erosion potential, storm water run-off quality, rehabilitation and agricultural productivity of the land.
-Information should also be provided on soil stability and suitability for construction of proposal facilities.
+Information should also be provided on soil stability and suitability for construction of proposed facilities.

 Soil profiles should be mapped at a suitable scale and described according to the Australian soil and land survey field handbook (McDonald et al, 1990) and Australian soil classification (Isbell, 1996).
 An appraisal of the depth and quality of useable soil should be undertaken.
-Information should be presented according to the standards required in the Planning guidelines: the identification of Good Quality Agricultural Land